 (For anyone concerned about what may seem an inevitable issue, Pixie rarely moved from her bed when she woke during that period.
 I can count on one hand the number of times we found her anywhere other than her mattress upon waking.)

-After desperate, desperate measures making us succumb to co-sleeping second around – we went on to round two of this solution ourselves and again, we haven’t looked back.
+After desperate, desperate measures making us succumb to co-sleeping second time around – we went on to round two of this solution ourselves and again, we haven’t looked back.
 Never mind the lovely brand new cot which remains unused…

 When it comes to surviving sleep-deprivation, if you can’t beat ’em – join ’em!
 Stop fighting it and embrace it instead: make yourself a comfortable space beside your bubba, and accept you’re in this for the long haul.
 Try it, I hope it works.
 Let me know how you get on.